leonw774/lreng/README.md

 | 0              | `y`                   | yes               |

 For example, `x == 1 && 3` evaluates to `3` if `x` is `1` and otherwise evaluates to `0`.
 Notice that `x == 1 && 0 || -1` always evaluates to `-1` because `x == 1 && 0` evaluated to `0` no matter `x` equals `0` or not.
 So the idiom `cond && t || f` does not work extactly the same as `if cond then t else f` since `t` could be `0` or `null`.
 The equivalent of "if-then-else" is `cond && t; !cond || f` or using conditional pair caller and macros `cond ? [ t ], [ f ]`.

+### Expression connector

+The expression connector is `;`.
+It connects two expressions into one and evaluates to the right hand side value.

 ### Pair maker, left getter and right getter